Note: This swimming tip article may contain affiliate links. Please read the disclosure for more info.

 Frequently Asked Questions

-Should I wear a swim cap?
+Do I need a swim cap?

 Swim Advice Topics